MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/default-sharepoint-groups.md

 In SharePoint On-premises, you designate a site collection administrator when you install a site.

 In SharePoint Online, the account that you used when you set up SharePoint Online is automatically a site collection administrator.
-If you have to add more site collection administrators in SharePoint Online, an existing site collection administrator or the SharePoint online administrator can do so.
+If you need to add more site collection administrators to a site, an existing site collection administrator or a SharePoint administrator can do so.

 SharePoint administrators